Higher Degree Research (HDR) Supervision Development Workshops are a core component of the ANU HDR Supervision Development Framework.

 - Foundations of HDR Supervision Workshops are directed at those new to supervision, but all HDR supervisors are welcome.
-Participation in a Foundations of HDR Supervision Workshop is a required component of supervisor registration for those new to supervision.
+Participation in a Foundations of HDR Supervision Workshop is a required component of initial supervisor registration for those new to supervision.
 The Foundations of HDR Supervision Workshops are currently offered only online.
-We’ll resume face-to-face workshops when 'Return to Campus' measures allow.
-We’ll update this webpage and advise in the monthly Research & Innovation News.
+We expect to offer some face-to-face workshops in 2021.
+Further workshops will be scheduled at least monthly.
+We’ll update the schedule on the Foundations of HDR Supervision Workshops webpage and in the monthly Research & Innovation News.
 Please visit the Foundations of HDR Supervision Workshops webpage to register for one of these workshops;

 There’s no cost for the workshops, and participation will count as a qualifying activity for registration renewal under the ANU HDR Supervision Framework.